 Get a bird's eye view of your file history and easily visualize the full set of actions performed against a file across all branches.
 Interactively trace a file's history, see what changed between any two versions, and gain new insight into your source code changes.
 It's also a great way to see branch relationships.

 Surround's extensive changelist and atomic transaction support let you perform actions on groups of files and rollback or cancel operations to related files.
 More...

 It's All About Making YOU More Productive.

 Full text search.

-Our full text search saves you time by searching files without making you retrieve them first.
-We don't stop at plain text searches, Microsoft Word and Excel, PDF, and OpenOffice documents are also supported.
+Full text search saves you time by searching files without making you retrieve them first.
+Surround doesn't stop at plain text searches—Microsoft Word and Excel, PDF, and OpenOffice documents are also supported.

 We'll call you.

 Stay in the loop with built-in email notifications.
 Let Surround SCM know what you're interested in and it will automatically notify you when it happens, including when a file reaches a specific workflow state (e.g., Ready for Review).

 When you need a file and don't have the client installed, Surround's web client provides access from any browser.
 Use it to navigate branches and repositories, view file contents and history, and fetch files locally.